26 Sep The Best RDL Variations to Mix Up Your Gym Routine

 In particular, the muscles in your calf and foot are largely responsible for making the small, postural foot changes that allow you to maintain your balance.
 These muscles include the posterior tibialis, peroneus longus, triceps surae muscle group, and the small foot intrinsics.
 These muscles are commonly weak in individuals with foot and ankle pain like plantar fasciitis.
 The single leg RDL is a great exercise to strengthen these muscles as they are heavily relied upon for maintaining balance during this particular movement.
 If done correctly, you will feel a good burn in your foot and ankle, meaning you’re using the right muscles!

 Many of you have asked how to maintain better balance with the single leg RDL and here’s your answer.
-One of the BIGGEST mistakes people make when performing a single leg RDL is LOOSING HIP CONTROL AND LETTING THE PELVIS ROTATE!!
-I cannot tell you the amount of times I’ve seen people performing a single leg RDL (happy they are doing it) but with poor PELVIC CONTROL!
+One of the BIGGEST mistakes people make when performing a single leg RDL is losing HIP CONTROL AND LETTING THE PELVIS ROTATE!
+I cannot tell you the number of times I’ve seen people performing a single leg RDL (happy they are doing it) but with poor PELVIC CONTROL!

 You must aspire to keep your hips and pelvis level (flat) when performing the single leg RDL.
 Far too often when people descend in the single leg RDL, they will let their hips turn outward.
 You can see this if the hips of the back leg (in this example my right leg) ELEVATE higher than my left hip.
 This is a sign of a lack of hip/pelvis neuromuscular control and/or hip weakness.